Biology of Business

 Biological Parallel

 Prey animals exhibit disproportionate fear of ambush predators (cats, snakes) versus pursuit predators (wolves, hawks)—despite similar mortality rates.
+Ground squirrels spend 3x more time scanning for snakes than for coyotes, even though coyotes kill more squirrels annually.
 Dread risk: uncontrollable, invisible threats trigger stronger avoidance than visible, manageable ones.
-The mechanism: ambush predators violate prediction—they appear without warning, creating learned helplessness.
+The mechanism: ambush predators violate prediction—they appear without warning, creating what psychologists call learned helplessness.
 Evolution shaped fear responses to threat controllability, not just lethality.
-Wolves are dangerous but predictable; rattlesnakes are equally deadly but invoke dread.
+Wolves are dangerous but predictable; snakes are equally deadly but invoke dread.
+This explains why employees fear AI job displacement more than market downturns: algorithms feel like ambush predators—invisible, unpredictable, and immune to negotiation.